Print out these questions and answers to discuss with your doctor.

 5. How Do I Know if I Am a Candidate for Deep Brain Stimulation?

-There are many important issues to be addressed when considering deep brain stimulation to treat Parkinson's disease.
+There are many important issues to be addressed when considering DBS to treat Parkinson's disease.
 These issues should be discussed with a movement disorders expert or a specially trained neurologist.
 A movement disorders expert is someone who has trained specifically in movement disorders.

 One of the most important criteria is that you try drug treatment first.
 Surgery is not recommended if medications can adequately control the disease.
 However, surgery should be considered if you do not achieve satisfactory control with medications.
 Talk to your doctor to see if deep brain stimulation is right for you.